Describe A Historical Place That You Know About: IELTS Speaking Cue Card

 What other historical places in India are significant?

-India is home to many significant historical places, such as the Red Fort in Delhi, Hampi's ruins, and Jaipur's forts.
-Each of these sites has its own unique history and architectural style, reflecting the diverse cultural heritage of India.
+Apart from the Taj Mahal, India has many significant historical places like the Red Fort, Qutub Minar, and Hampi.
+Each of these sites has its own unique history and architectural style, showcasing the rich cultural heritage of India.

 How does the Taj Mahal influence tourism in India?

 The Taj Mahal is a major tourist attraction, drawing millions of visitors each year.
-Its beauty and historical significance contribute to India's tourism industry, providing economic benefits and promoting cultural exchange.
+Its beauty and historical significance contribute to India's tourism industry, boosting the local economy and promoting cultural exchange.

 Band 6-7